×

 Fun Facts:

-• For many years, written Turkish used the Arabic alphabet, despite the fact that Turkish and Arabic share no linguistic and historical roots.
+• For many years, written Turkish used the Arabic alphabet, even though Turkish and Arabic share no linguistic and historical roots.
 In 1923, the language’s Arabic script was replaced with a Latin one to increase literacy.

 • There are no definite articles in Turkish grammar.
 It does have one indefinite article: bir.